abhishekarya1/Hash-Define-myNotes/content/spring-boot/test.md

 Framework to **mock layers below the layer we want to test**.

 ### Mocking
-Use _@Mock_ to mock objects.
-Every method call we make on mocks will return `null` or `[]` or `0` unless we stub its methods with (`when`-`then`).
+Use _@Mock_ to mock a `class` or an `interface`.
+Every method call we make on mocks will immediately return `null` or `[]` or `0` unless we stub its methods with (`when`-`then` or `doReturn`).
+The method on a Mock never actually runs.

 Its just like a wireframe with all the method names, their return types, etc... available to it but can't run any logic inside of them.
-We use stubs to provide logic to Mocks.
+We use stubs to provide logic to Mock methods.
 ```java
 // 1: using annotation
 @Mock